 Are you thinking of getting a new puppy?

 Perhaps you think your kids would love a fun and friendly puppy to grow up with and share memories with.
 You have a great idea!
-I am here to guide you into putting your ideas into action, or maybe just getting a fish instead.
+I am here to guide you into putting your ideas into action and getting a new puppy, or maybe just getting a fish instead.

-Have you really given thought into what having a puppy entails?
+Have you really given thought into what having a new puppy entails?

 Lets first consider, before we even start thinking about a particular breed, adoption or new, or even names, do you have time for this dog?
 What are your working hours?
 A brand-new puppy needs to have someone with it all the time for at least the first two weeks of it being in a new home.
 Will you change your habits to accommodate your new dog?
 Going out to dog friendly pubs instead of clubs in town, going for walks EVERY day, and do you even have the stomach for picking up your dog’s s*** from the sidewalk?